devonds/automated_data_vis/README.md

 ![data2vis architecture](https://github.com/victordibia/data2vis/blob/master/static/assets/datatransform.jpg?raw=true)

+I've run into some difficulty so far in getting data2vis to run -- it requires old versions of TensorFlow, Python, and more, and setting up a compatible environment is tedious.
+Also, using more recent software will be more useful for the client.
+Finally, the old versions prohibit using google colab.
+Right now, we're leaning towards building an LSTM model from scratch and training it on the same data sources as Data2Vis.

 ### Outcome
-The minimum viable product for this purpose needs to be capable of generating 6 different kinds of charts from diverse data inputs.
-I'd like to adapt data2vis to "understand" genomic data and output charts that are particularly useful for medical teams treating COVID patients.
+We're trying for a working model capable of generating 6 different kinds of charts from diverse data inputs.
+A *minimum viable product* (1) identifies chart type and (2) selects features to chart.
+Client has requested that I focus on getting a model working and not on putting it into production.
+However, I'll want to make a compelling demo.
+The data is private patient data and under NDA but I have written permission to share both the trained model and source code.

 ### Steps and things to try
 - fork data2vis and get it working on example data, and some of my past research data